codemonger-io/flechasdb-benchmark/README.md

 You have to [build the database](#building-a-database) first.

-The following command will load a database in `database` folder and benchmark the performance with a query vector set `sift/sift_query.fvecs` with default parameters:
+The following command will load a database in `database` folder and measure the performance with a query vector set `sift/sift_query.fvecs` with default parameters:

 ```sh
 cargo run --release -- batch sift/sift_base.fvecs database/*.binpb sift/sift_query.fvecs